axb6452/tic-tac-toe/README.md

 enter the game id each time in order to retrieve a game.
 - I would provide the option to play the game against Artifical Intelligence (AI).
+- I also need to properly resolve the win counter local storage issues and ensure proper functionality under all circumstances.
 - Connect winning symbol combos with a straight line through their center points.